 The city must acquire four parcels of land to move forward on the project.
 To date, it has settled with two property owners; the city didn’t respond to Port City Daily’s request for the agreed price.
 The government entity is still negotiating with the other two property owners.

 The City of Wilmington began its right-of-way acquisition process last fall.
-According to city staff at Tuesday’s meeting, Gina DiCicco, owner of 4914 Oleander Drive and the property abutting it south, and Pope Properties on 17, owner of 309 Pine Grove Drive, are holding out, asking for more money.
+According to city staff at Tuesday’s meeting, Gina DiCicco, owner of 4914 Oleander Drive, is holding out.
+Abutting it south is Pope Properties on 17, owner of 309 Pine Grove Drive, also asking for more money.

 Based on third-party appraisals — which is the baseline the city begins for negotiations — the city is offering DiCiccio $356,650 for her Oleander parcel.
 Of the 0.47 acres of land, the city needs a little more than half for right-of-way and temporary construction easements